 Stuffed Roasted Delicata Squash: Give that Thanksgiving plate a touch of the vertical with this side dish.

 Mashed Carrots and Turnips: Looking for less starch in those mashed veggies?
 Make this yummy combination side.

 Spicy Kimchi: Why narrow the appeal of kimchi to just one side dish when there are so many to try!

 Don’t Forget Dessert!

 What Thanksgiving sides or desserts do you think should be included?
-Let us know about the dishes that are special to your family at Thanksgiving.
+It's fun to think about adding new dishes to expand on the special meal you make with your family at Thanksgiving.